joshuakery/usga-locker-capstones/README.md

 ### File Size Specification

 Images will be scaled to fit to a height of 1200px, with a resulting variable width.
-There is no padding in within the container.
+There is no padding within the container.
 The maximum visible width is the screen's, at 2160px.
 The image is centered within its container, which is also screen width.